-While cost and airtightness are usually considerations that homeowners mull over before selecting an insulation material, you also can’t forget that accessibility might be an issue as well.
+While cost and airtightness are usually considerations homeowners mull over before selecting an insulation material, you also can’t forget that accessibility might be an issue.

-Thus, while the types of insulation we’re going to list in this section work for crawl spaces in general, they won’t all be applicable for every crawl space.
+Thus, while the types of insulation we’ll list in this section work for crawl spaces in general, they won’t all apply to every crawl space.

-The R-value of rigid foam board is between 1 and 15 depending on the material and the thickness of the insulation.
-This insulating material is recommended for cramped and tight spaces, making it ideal for your crawl space.
+The R-value of rigid foam board is between 1 and 15, depending on the insulation’s material and thickness.
+Therefore, this insulating material is recommended for cramped and tight spaces, making it ideal for your crawl space.

 Some building codes might require that the foam is covered in fire protectant if the crawl space walls are taller than five feet.

-If you can barely get into your own crawl space, then a technician won’t be able to wriggle their way in there too deep either.
-Installing rigid board insulation will be incredibly difficult, which makes spray foam your best option.
+If you can barely get into your crawl space, a technician won’t be able to wriggle their way in there too deep.
+In these circumstances, installing rigid board insulation will be incredibly difficult, which makes spray foam your best option.

 Spray foam, which is comprised of resin and isocyanate, can expand at least 60 times over its original liquid volume.
-If your crawl space has a lot of gaps and openings where creepy-crawlies are getting through, they won’t be able to after a blast of spray foam insulation.
+So if your crawl space has a lot of gaps and openings where creepy crawlies are getting through, they won’t be able to after a blast of spray foam insulation.

 An awesome thermal insulator, spray foam is also adept at preventing air infiltration.
-Your crawl space will maintain more moderate temperatures that are uninfluenced by outside temps.
+After insulating with spray foam, your crawl space will maintain more moderate temperatures uninfluenced by outside temperatures.

-Spray foam comes in two varieties, open cell and closed cell.
+Spray foam comes in two varieties, open-cell and closed-cell.
 The latter is a harder foam that dries rigidly on a surface.
-Although its insulating properties are better and its R-value is higher (about 7 per inch of insulation), closed-cell spray foam does not work well in tight areas.
+Closed-cell foam has better insulating properties, and its R-value is higher (about 7 per inch of insulation).

 Open-cell spray foam applies and dries softer.
-It won’t provide as thick of a layer of insulation as closed-cell spray foam will, and it’s less water-resistant as well.
-However, spray foam in general is waterproof and thus suitable for crawl spaces.
+It won’t provide as thick insulation as closed-cell spray foam, and it’s less water-resistant.
+However, spray foam generally is water-resistant and often suitable for crawl spaces.

 The R-value of open-cell spray foam is 3.8 per inch.
 While you’re taking a hit with the insulating properties, it’s the flexibility and malleability of open-cell spray foam that makes it the more suitable option for crawl spaces that are all but inaccessible.

-We also compare spray foam with fiberglass as well, if you’d like to check that out here.
+We also compare spray foam with fiberglass if you’d like to check that out here.

-The third recommended insulating material for crawl spaces is cellulose, especially in batt form.
-Unlike fiberglass, paper-based cellulose is waterproof, which is integral when putting up insulation in a crawl space.
+The third recommended insulating material for crawl spaces is cellulose.
+Unlike spray foam, paper-based cellulose is not water resistant, so it might not always be suitable for insulating a crawl space.

-Made of up to 90 percent recycled materials, cellulose is among the greenest form of insulation.
+Cellulose is made of up to 90 percent recycled materials and is among the greenest forms of insulation.
 It’s excellent at reducing noise as well as providing thermal insulation.

-Outside of cellulose batts, you could also try wet-spray cellulose, which behaves a lot like open-cell spray foam.
-Wet-spray cellulose requires water and thus usually a moisture retardant to prevent mold.
+You could also try wet-spray cellulose, which behaves like open-cell spray foam.
+Wet-spray cellulose requires water and, thus, usually requires a ]retardant to prevent mold.

 Wet-spray cellulose might be a gamble in some crawl spaces, but in an unvented one with good moisture control, we’d recommend this insulating material as another one to consider.